Coal dust

-Coal dust is a fine powdered form of which is created by the crushing, grinding, or pulverizing of coal.
-Because of the brittle nature of coal, coal dust can be created during mining, transportation, or by mechanically handling coal.
-It is a form of fugitive dust.
+Coal dust is a fine-powdered form of coal which is created by the crushing, grinding, or pulverization of coal rock.
+Because of the brittle nature of coal, coal dust can be created by mining, transporting, or mechanically handling it.

-Grinding coal to dust before combusting it improves the speed and efficiency of burning and makes the coal easier to handle.
+Grinding or pulverizing coal to a dust form before combusting it improves the speed and efficiency of burning, which makes the coal easier to handle.
 However, coal dust is hazardous to workers if it is suspended in air outside the controlled environment of grinding and combustion equipment.
 It poses the acute hazard of forming an explosive mixture in air and the chronic hazard of causing pulmonary illness in people who inhale excessive quantities of it.

 The distribution of the particle-size of coal dust is frequently measured in mesh.
 The British slang term for cheap fuel consisting of coal dust (slack) containing small lumps of coal (nuts) is nutty slack.

-Risks

-The Occupational Safety and Health Administration (OSHA) has set the legal limit (Permissible exposure limit) for coal dust exposure in the workplace as 2.4 mg/m3 (5% SiO2) over an 8-hour workday.
-The National Institute for Occupational Safety and Health (NIOSH) has set a Recommended exposure limit (REL) of 1 mg/m3 (measured by MSHA) or 0.9 mg/m3 (measured by ISO/CEN/ACGIH) over an 8-hour workday.